 These specs come together to show us some of the PS5 features.
 With the SSD, you can expect to see load times drop dramatically.
 Sony showed Wired a PS4 Pro where it took 15 seconds to load Spider-Man fast travel and then did the same on an early dev kit on low speed and the same load time was 0.8 seconds — that’s roughly 15X faster.

 We also know that the new PS5 controller will use haptic feedback instead of a traditional Rumble.
 Wired reports that this can translate feelings of the track in Gran Turismo and moving through water to the thumbsticks.
 We also know that there is a better speaker in the controller and developers and adjust the resistance of the triggers to change the tension throughout the game.

 The PS5 is also capable of supporting 8K graphics.
-While there aren’t that many 8K TVs out there yet, this will downscale to 4K and even 1080P like current consoles can.
-This is a future proofing feature that will likely pay off in the long run, but it could be very expensive on day one.
+While there aren’t that many 8K TVs out there yet, this will downscale to 4K and even 1080P as current consoles can.
+This is a future-proofing feature that will likely pay off in the long run, but it could be very expensive on day one.

 61 Exciting Things You Can Do With the Apple Watch